Ex-Im Bank Supports Jobs

 Is Transparent to the Public: In 2012, Congress tightened Ex-Im policies and procedures.
 Public oversight is stronger than ever.

-Ensures High Standards, Low Risk: Ex-Im Bank works hard to keep its default rate under 2 percent — the level that Congress has set as a goal.
-Ex-Im manages risk through careful analysis of every pending loan.
-It is so good at risk analysis that in the 80 years it’s been in business its default rate has averaged less than two percent – a better record than many commercial lenders.
-And last year, Ex-Im’s default rate was less than 1 percent.
-Most Ex-Im loans and guarantees are backed by collateral of real goods, so the bank can repossess the assets and redeploy them to new customers if the need arises.
+Ensures High Standards, Low Risk: Ex-Im Bank’s default rate is less than one quarter of one percent, and in the 80 years it’s been in business its default rate has averaged less than two percent – a better record than many commercial lenders.
+It’s also important to note that most Ex-Im loans and guarantees are backed by collateral of real goods, so the bank can repossess the assets and redeploy them to new customers if the need arises.

 Tweet This: Ex-Im Bank helps when private banks sector can’t.
 Congress should reauthorize it.